Part 1

 body directly over the port hole (step 2).
 Using adequate pressure, smooth out

-the valve stem flange until any air bubbles are removed.
+the bag stem flange until any air bubbles are removed.
 A wood roller is helpful

 with this process.
 Allow 1 hour of drying time before using the vacuum bag.